dmjohnsson23/micdrop/README.md

 ## Terminology

-* Source: A source of data to be transformed, consisting of multiple rows
+* Source: A source of data to be transformed by additional pipeline items (all Pipeline Items are also Sources)
+* Origin: The Source at the beginning of a pipeline, usually consisting of multiple Rows to be run through the pipeline
-* Row: A single object in a source (Could be a literal Python object, a row of a CSV file or relational database table, etc... )
+* Row: A single object in a Source, usually referring to the values output from the Origin (Could be a literal Python object, a row of a CSV file or relational database table, etc... )
-* Take: The beginning of a pipeline, which expects to receive a single value from each row in the source; or a branch in a pipeline
+* Take: Extracts a single value from a composite Source; either from the Origin, or at diverging pipelines
-* Pipeline: A series of transformations that a value undergoes before being put in the sink
+* Pipeline: A series of transformations that a value undergoes before being put in the Sink
+* Pipeline Item: An object that is both a Source and a Put (e.g. it accepts some value, and outputs another value according to internal rules)
-* Put: The end of a pipeline, or the merging of multiple pipelines in a collector
+* Put: The end of a pipeline, or the merging of multiple pipelines in a Collector
+* Collector: A pipeline convergence that accepts Puts and acts as a Source
 * Sink: The final destination in which rows are to be stored after their pipeline transformations

 ## Example